-The Singapore Personal Data Protection Act, 2012 (PDPA) provides a framework for companies to follow for personal data protection.
+The Singapore Personal Data Protection Act, 2012provides a framework and a PDPA checklist for companies to follow for personal data protection.
 It comprises various rules governing the collection, use, disclosure and care of personal data.

-By regulating the flow of personal data among organizations, the PDPA also has the important mission to maintain Singapore’s position as a trusted, world-class hub for businesses.
+By regulating the flow of personal data among organizations, it also has the important mission to maintain Singapore’s position as a trusted, world-class hub for businesses.

 Every business in Singapore must understand what this regulation entails, its importance in the compliance and cybersecurity ecosystem, and the steps to become compliant with PDPA.

 The Personal Data Protection Act, 2012 considers an individual’s right to data protection and an organization’s commercial right to collect, use or disclose personal data for a reasonable purpose.